-The River Forecast Centre is ending a High Streamflow Advisory for the South Coast including:
+The River Forecast Centre is maintaining a High Streamflow Advisory for the South Coast and Vancouver Island including:

-- Metro Vancouver – including the Serpentine and Nicomekl Rivers and local streams
+Metro Vancouver – including the Serpentine and Nicomekl Rivers and local streams

-- Howe Sound – including the Stawamus River and tributaries along the Sea-to-Sky Highway
+Howe Sound – including the Stawamus River and tributaries along the Sea-to-Sky Highway

-- Sunshine Coast – including watersheds around Gibsons and Sechelt
+Sunshine Coast – including watersheds around Gibsons and Sechelt

-- North Shore – including the Seymour River and watersheds around North Vancouver and West Vancouver
+North Shore – including the Seymour River and watersheds around North Vancouver and West Vancouver

-- Fraser Valley (North) – including mountainous tributaries from Coquitlam to Harrison
+Fraser Valley (North) – including mountainous tributaries from Coquitlam to Harrison

 The River Forecast Centre will continue to monitor conditions and update this advisory as conditions warrant.